 We had this question last year with Beach.
 Is he better than Dan Patch?
-Who the cripes knows; not me that's for sure.
-It's not like we can say we watched Dan Patch get hooked by a horse in 1903 and lose, while Beach getting hooked with Shadow Play in the Messenger and winning makes me think he is.
+Who the cripes knows;. it's not like we can say we watched Dan Patch get hooked by a horse in 1903 and lose, while Beach getting hooked with Shadow Play in the Messenger and winning makes me think he is.

 Another thing that makes it hard to compare is longevity.
 Is Muscle Hill better than Peaceful Way?
 Probably, but hold on.
 She demolished boys and won way more money.
 Maybe he isn't.